 (B) An assessment of how robustness of risk considerations factored into the selection of the preferred resource portfolio.

-(10) A description of the utility’s workable strategy allowing it to quickly and appropriately adapt its preferred resource portfolio to unexpected circumstances, including the following changes:
+(9) A description of the utility’s workable strategy allowing it to quickly and appropriately adapt its preferred resource portfolio to unexpected circumstances, including to the changes in the following:

-(A) The demand for electric service.
+(A) Demand for electric service.

-(B) The cost of a new supply-side resources or demand-side resources..
+(B) Cost of new supply-side resources or demand-side resources.

 (C) Regulatory compliance requirements and costs.

-(D) Changes in wholesale market conditions.
+(D) Wholesale market conditions.

-(E) Changes in fuel costs.
+(E) Fuel costs.

-(F) Changes in environmental compliance costs.
+(F) Environmental compliance costs.

-(G) Changes in technology and associated costs and penetration.
+(G) Technology and associated costs and penetration.

 (H) Other factors which would cause the forecasted relationship between supply and demand for electric service to be in error.

-(11) Utilities shall include a discussion of the potential changes under consideration to improve the data quality, tools, and analysis as part of the ongoing efforts to improve the credibility and efficiencies of their resource planning process.
+(10) Utilities shall include a discussion of potential methods under consideration to improve the data quality, tools, and analysis as part of the ongoing efforts to improve the credibility and efficiencies of their resource planning process.
 (Indiana Utility Regulatory Commission; 170 IAC 4-7-8; filed Aug 31, 1995, 9:00 a.m.: 19 IR 23; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA)

 SECTION 15.
 170 IAC 4-7-9 IS AMENDED TO READ AS FOLLOWS: